 Manage your time efficiently

 Being an engineer requires multitasking.
 If you aren't able to manage your time effectively, everything would soon come crumbling down.
 Sometimes making lists and scheduling your day help you organize your workload.
 You will be amazed how much free time you'll be left with when you develop time management skills.
+Another thing to consider, while multitasking is important, you shouldn't completely switch between tasks.
+Try finishing one project and only then, start a new one as you would require too much concentration to do several completely different things simultaneously.
+Find a way to eliminate all the habits and practices that cost you too much time during a workday.
+This will allow you to be more efficient.

 Practice basic skills even though you don't need them anymore